 People in the grips of alcohol use disorder may prioritize buying alcohol over buying nutritious food or preparing healthful meals.
 The effects of alcohol may alter their appetite so that they eat very little or rely on prepackaged convenience foods that are loaded with sodium, carbs, or sugar.

 Another factor that contributes to vitamin B1 deficiency is alcohol-related inflammation in the stomach and intestinal lining.
-Thiamine must pass through the digestive system to arrive in other parts of the body.
+Thiamine must pass through the digestive system to arrive in other body parts.
 However, when the gastrointestinal tract is inflamed from prolonged heavy alcohol use, it can compromise a person’s absorption of essential vitamins and nutrients in the foods they eat.

 Long-term nutrient deficiencies can take a catastrophic toll on multiple organ systems, causing serious side effects and even critical illness.